aneki.com Home Richest Most Populated Largest Most Expensive Poorest More Lists...

 cabinet: Council of Ministers appointed by the prime minister in consultation with the president

-elections: president elected by popular vote for a five-year term under new constitution; election last held 27 February and 19 March 2000 (next to be held 27 February 2005); prime minister appointed by the president
+elections: president elected by popular vote for a five-year term (eligible for a second term) under new constitution; election last held on 25 February 2007 (next to be held in 2012); prime minister appointed by the president

 Legislative branch: